gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

     Items in a collection often come from multiple accessions.
 For instance, each donation from the Smith family would be assigned to separate accessions, but the items in each accession would belong to the "Smith Family Collection".

-    If the items in a collection were added to the Digital Archive before the accessioning process was established, those items will not be associated with any accessions.
+    If the items in a collection were added to the Digital Archive before the accessioning and curating process was established, those items will not be associated with any accessions.

 Contact Sheet